AppEsteem/Samples/managed/managedsample.md

 ![GitHub Logo](../media/registerApplication_1.png)

 * There are two ways to start application registration:
   - If this is your first application you will see the banner "No apps have been registered for Sample Company".
-Click on ADD NEW APP button.
+Click the ADD NEW APP button.

   ![GitHub Logo](../media/registerApplication_2.png)

   - Othervise you will see the list of registered applications.
-Click on the "+" button.
+Click the "+" button.

   ![GitHub Logo](../media/registerApplication_5.png)

-* Enter Application Name and Application Type and click Submit button.
+* Enter Application Name and Application Type and click the Submit button.

 ![GitHub Logo](../media/registerApplication_3.png)